-Have something dark to focus on – like a dark jacket or shirt – and keep going as low as possible until you start to lose the detail in the creases.
-You want to choose the level before that detail started to disappear, which is usually somewhere around 50%.
+Focus on something dark, like a jacket or shirt, and keep going as low as possible until you start to lose the detail in the creases.
+Choose the level before that detail started to disappear, usually somewhere around 50 per cent.

-This setting will be purely down to personal preference and environment – best to start half way and play around to see where suits.
+This setting will be purely down to personal preference and environment – best to start halfway and play around to see where suits.

 You might not need to do much to the colour controls as the TV mode you choose will often tweak this for you automatically, with the slider usually sitting around midway.

-Next, bring up a scene with human faces to see if skin tones look realistic – this can be the trickiest thing to balance, so spend some time making sure everything looks natural.
+Next, bring up a scene with human faces to see if skin-tones look realistic – this can be the trickiest thing to balance, so spend some time making sure everything looks natural.

-How sharp should your picture be?
+How sharp should your TV picture be?

-Going hand in hand with sharpness is overscanning, a process that dates back before the days of HD, when broadcasters used to hide non-picture data at the edge of the TV image.
+Going hand in hand with sharpness is overscanning, a process that dates back before the days of HD when broadcasters used to hide non-picture data at the edge of the TV image.
 You’ll need to make sure this is turned off in order to get the full picture.

 Look in the menu settings for anything to do with aspect ratio, and make sure the screen is set to ‘full’, ‘1:1’ or a similarly worded setting.

-What about processing modes?
+What about TV processing modes?

 That’s not to say they’re all write-offs.
-There have definitely been improvements in recent years but you’ll still rarely gain something in one area without losing in another – it’s all a careful balancing act.
+There have definitely been improvements in recent years but you’ll still rarely gain something in one area without losing in another – it’s a careful balancing act.

-As general rule of thumb, we suggest you start with all processing off, adjust your picture settings and go from there.
+As a rule of thumb, we suggest you start with all processing off, adjust your picture settings and go from there.
 You can then test out any options from a good starting point to see if they make any improvement to your picture, making sure to start on the lowest setting each option has available before pushing it up.

 Black and white enhancers

-How to adjust noise and motion processing
+How to adjust TV noise and motion processing

 Noise reduction and edge enhancement